 With the competition season rapidly approaching, I know many of us are eager to add new skills to our skill sets and/or refine techniques for existing skills.
 As coaches, we welcome the infectious enthusiasm that spreads throughout the community this time of year–regardless of your competitive aspirations.
 It’s a fun opportunity for us to help all of you address those individual goals.

 It’s always nice to see people practicing and working the progressions required to safely and efficiently develop proficiency with these skills.
 I am particularly excited to see many of you are making time to attack some of the higher skill gymnastic movements.
+Recently, the butterfly pull-up has been a focal point for many.
+As such, the comments below will focus on that movement as a way to illustrate the bigger picture.

 (Below is a video of the butterfly being performed as well as I have seen.
 Video and series of questions below courtesy of CrossFit Milford and Power Monkey gymnastics)